mathusathiru/hangman/README.md

 # hangman

-Two player hangman game handling words and phrases
+A two player hangman game handling words and phrases.